jaldabaoth-code/Le-Club-De-L-Immo/README.md

 <h1>Le Club De L'Immo (Project 2, WCS Web PHP)</h1>

-### Redo an existing site web of "Le Club De L'Immo" by modernizing it on PHP
+### Redo an existing site web of "Le Club De L'Immo" by modernizing it by using PHP

 ---